Strong PFM assessments do not guarantee delivery when a crisis hits

 What it provides

-A consistent analytical framework, structured evidence extraction, and a documented hypothesis set that supports comparison across countries and contexts.
+A consistent analytical framework, structured evidence extraction, and a documented hypothesis set that can support comparison across countries and contexts where the evidence base is sufficient.

 Not sure where to start?